History of the United States (1980–1991): Foreign policy: Third World

 With Reagan's promises to restore the nation's military strength, the 1980s saw massive increases in military spending, amounting to about $1.6 trillion over five years.
-A new arms race would develop as superpower relations deteriorated to a level not seen since the Kennedy Administration a generation earlier.
+A new arms race would develop as superpower relations deteriorated to a level not seen since the Kennedy administration a generation earlier.

-Reagan's foreign policy was generally considered more successful and well thought out than his domestic.
+Reagan's foreign policy was generally considered more successful and more thoughtful and strategic than his predecessor.
 He favored a hawkish approach to the Cold War, especially in the Third World arena of superpower competition.
-In the wake of the Vietnam debacle, however, Americans were increasingly skeptical of bearing the economic and financial cost of large troop commitments.
+In the wake of the Vietnam War, however, Americans were increasingly skeptical of bearing the economic and financial cost of large troop commitments.
 The administration sought to overcome this by backing the relatively cheap strategy of specially trained counterinsurgencies or "low-intensity conflicts" rather than large-scale campaigns like Korea and Vietnam, which were enormously costly both in money and human life.

 The Arab–Israeli conflict was another impetus for military action.
 Israel invaded Lebanon to destroy the Palestine Liberation Organization (PLO).
-But in the wake of the 1982 Sabra and Shatila Massacre, which provoked a political crisis in Israel and international embarrassment, U.S. forces moved into Beirut to encourage Israeli withdrawal.
-Previously, the administration stood by Israel's invasion of Lebanon in mid-1982 to maintain the support of Israel on one hand, but also to quell the influence of Israel's pro-Soviet enemy Syria in Lebanon.
+But in the wake of the 1982 Sabra and Shatila Massacre, which provoked a political crisis in Israel, U.S. forces moved into Beirut to encourage Israeli withdrawal.
+The Reagan administration stood by Israel's invasion of Lebanon in mid-1982 to maintain the support of Israel on one hand, but also to quell the influence of Israel's pro-Soviet enemy Syria in Lebanon.
 However, U.S. intervention in the multi-sided Lebanese civil war had disastrous consequences.
 On October 23, 1983, the Marine Barracks Bombing killed 241 American troops.
 Shortly afterward, the U.S. withdrew its remaining 1,600 soldiers.

-In Operation Urgent Fury the United States for the first time invaded and successfully rolled back a Communist regime.
+In Operation Urgent Fury in the Caribbean nation of Grenada, the United States for the first time invaded and successfully rolled back a Communist regime.
 On October 19, the small island nation of Grenada had undergone a coup d'état by Bernard Coard, a staunch Marxist–Leninist seeking to strengthen the country's existing ties with Cuba, the Soviet Union, and other Communist states.
 The prime minister was killed and insurgents had orders to shoot on sight.
 Over 1,000 Americans were on the island, mostly medical students and their families, and the government could not guarantee their security.
 The Organisation of Eastern Caribbean States, the regional security association of neighboring states led by Prime Minister Eugenia Charles of Dominica officially called on the United States for protection.
 In a short campaign launched Oct.
 25, fought primarily against armed Cuban construction workers, the U.S. military invaded and took control, and democracy was restored to Grenada.

-Reagan launched an air strike against Libya after it was found to have connections to a bombing in Berlin which killed two American soldiers.
+In 1986, Reagan launched an air strike against Libya after Libya's Muammar Gaddafi was found to have connections to the West Berlin discotheque bombing, which killed two American soldiers.